-After the success of the festival launch in October 2016, we’re inviting you back to participate in the vibrant array of classes, workshops and events that our programme has in store 20 – 22 October 2017!
+After the success of the festivals in 2016 and 2017, we’re hoping to invite you back to participate in another vibrant array of classes, workshops and events in 2018.

 We welcome anyone of any age and experience to come along and try something new.